INJURED IN A BUS ACCIDENT? WHAT YOU NEED TO KNOW ABOUT CLAIMING ACCIDENT BENEFITS.

 The 2011 changes to the Insurance Act were most likely made to prevent public transit passengers from making applications for accident benefits in situations where there is sudden breaking but no collision with another vehicle or object.
 The new scheme will likely save transit authorities and insurers a significant amount of money each year by preventing accident benefits payouts in circumstances that do not involve a collision.

-For more information on our personal injury services and practice area, please contact Caroline Failes, Partner, Head of the Personal Injury Law Group at [email protected] or 613-566-2849.
+For more information on our personal injury services and motor vehicle accident practice area, please contact Caroline Failes, Partner, Head of the Personal Injury Law Group at [email protected] or 613-566-2849.
 You can also visit www.PerlawPersonalInjury.ca.

 admin